-The education program in forensic psychiatry must be 12 months in length.
-(Core)
+The educational program in foot and ankle orthopaedic surgery must be 12 months in length.
+(Core)\

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.